 Take advantage of this program addition and send a great care package to your daughter while she is at camp.
 Items will include: Stuffed animal, Journal with pen, Camp patch, Water bottle, Drawstring bag and a few extra surprises!
 You can order your daughter's care package as part of her camp registration.
-If you forgot and want to order a care package please contact the council registrar.
+If you forgot and want to order a care package please contact Customer Care at 1 888 837 6410.
 When ordering, please include your daughter's name, the camp she is attending, and the session/program.
 Your daughter's care package will be delivered to her while she is at camp.